Christianmo/CMOFormValidate/README.md

 Basic JS form validation library.

-For more details see [GitHub Flavored Markdown](https://christianmo.github.io/CMOFormValidate/).
+For more details see [the proyect website](https://christianmo.github.io/CMOFormValidate/).